We share lots of good employee feedback examples, before highlighting some key rules for giving feedback to your team.

 Not only will this help team members to feel a closer connection with customers, but this technique can be a good way of creating a customer-focused culture.

-Example: “The progress that you have made since the last session is really great.
-I appreciate how you are taking my advice on board and improving.”
+9. “The progress that you have made since the last session is really great.
+I appreciate how you are taking my advice on board and improving.” – Praise the Progress

 Track to see whether advisors are following through on the performance objectives that you worked together to create in previous one-to-one sessions.